Writers' Community and Mentorship ProjectFor those eager to develop their artistic and professional craft

 In lieu of formal enrollment in a creative writing program at a college or university, CAMP writers (called “CAMPers”) participate in a flexible, self-directed, self-paced program of study, creation, and service.
 Each “semester,” CAMPERs complete a set of curriculum requirements that are designed with the demands of daily existence (careers, family obligations, etc.) in mind.

 How do I pay for Writers’ CAMP?

 CAMP participants may either pay for their study in full by traditional means (cash tuition) or by supplementing tuition with participation in the program’s Work Exchange (WE) program.
 Need-based (yours or ours), Work / Exchange positions are equivalent to staff or contract activities at The Writer’s Garret.
-Work / Exchange positions encompass duties and responsibilities as different as the writers who participate in the program itself, from helping administer an administer an event to providing instruction to young people via its Writers in Neighborhoods & Schools (WINS) program.
+Work / Exchange duties, assistance, and responsibilities vary greatly, from helping administer an event to providing instruction to young people via our Writers in Neighborhoods & Schools (WINS) program.

 The public service component afforded by CAMP’s Work Exchange initiative equally builds the next generation of readers and writers while cultivating a sense of community involvement, both central to any serious artistic practice.
 Meanwhile, you are building your resume and practicing skills relevant to making a living in the literary world.

 How do you decide my placement?

 Writers may be admitted to Writers’ CAMP at two possible levels: Artist Study or Professional Study.
 Both levels are non-credit, but the level of work intends to challenge the writer as would be expected at a for-credit creative writing institution.